cbonoz/ethonline24/README1.md

 ### Technologies Used

-- **Sign Protocol**: Facilitates secure and verifiable transactions within the fantasy football app.
-It ensures the integrity and non-repudiation of user actions and transactions, such as trades and lineup changes.
+- Web3Auth: Modal-based authentication.
+Main form of login for app.
+- **Sign Protocol**: Ensures the human verifiable claim that the roster was produced randomly
 - **Chiliz**: A blockchain-based fintech platform that allows fans to buy, trade, and execute voting rights in their favorite sports teams.
 In the context of BlockFantasy, Chiliz can be used for fan engagement and rewards, offering unique experiences and merchandise.
-- **Rootstock (RSK)**: A smart contract platform that is compatible with Ethereum but built on the Bitcoin blockchain.
-It provides security and allows BlockFantasy to leverage Bitcoin's robust infrastructure while implementing complex fantasy football smart contracts.
+Earn fan tokens for giving votes.
 - **Lit Protocol**: Used for secure and decentralized access control, ensuring that only authorized users can access specific features or data within the app.
-It can also be used for encrypting sensitive user information.
+It can also be used for encrypting sensitive user information. - User Identity / Proof of humanity / KYC

 - **XMTP (Extensible Message Transport Protocol)**: Enables secure, decentralized messaging within the app.
 This can be used for communication between league members, announcements, and notifications about league activities.
+- **Tableland/Basin**: Upload new images via s3

 ### Challenges